MODULE 1: TECHNIQUES, TRAINING AND PRACTICE

 “Each soul is potentially divine.
 The goal is to manifest this divinity within by controlling nature external and internal.
 Do this either by work, or worship, or psychic control, or philosophy – by one, or more, or all of these and be free.” – Swami Vivekananda

 Yoga signifies integration of personality.
-As one advances towards this integration of personality, the limitations of normal man featured by urge for hunger, sense gratification, possession, and fear etc. slowly begin to come under control.
+As one advances towards this integration of personality, the limitations of normal man featured by urge for hunger, sense gratification, possession, fear, notions etc. slowly begin to come under control.
 At the highest level of this integration man begin to manifest divinity and perfection.
 Therefore, Yoga is both an end and a means.
 As an end Yoga leads to complete freedom and perfection and as a means to reach this freedom Yoga employs certain techniques and practices.

 The discipline of yoga founded by Patañjali with its limbs of Yama, Niyama, Āsana, Prāṇāyāma, Pratyāhāra, Dhāraṇā, Dhyāna and Samādhi are the techniques meant for reaching the stage of perfection through advancement towards the integration or harmony of personality.
 One can choose any one of the above techniques of yoga for disciplining the mind and body towards union.
 Swami Vivekananda further expanded the scope of yoga to include Bhakti, Karma and jñāna yoga into yoga practice, leading the individual to the highest goal of freedom i.e. Mokṣa.

 This course will contain almost all the practical aspects of yoga to enable students to understand that all yoga practice is for spiritual progression.
 A sound body and mind assist in the spiritual unfoldment of yoga students.
 The course will focus on various Hatha yoga techniques like kriyā, āsana, prāṇāyāma, dhyāna, relaxation techniques etc. for complete physical, mental, emotional and spiritual development.